Can you marry a family member?

 - Your stepfather (father of your wife/husband), your stepmother (mother of your wife/husband)

-Also, in a blended family, you cannot marry the following people:
+In addition, in a blended family, you can not marry the following people:

 - Your stepfather (ex-husband of your mother), your stepmother (ex-wife of your father)

-These prohibitions persist in cases of divorce or widowhood.
+These prohibitions persist in the case of divorce or widowhood.

 Please note